intelsdi-x/snap-plugin-collector-docker/METRICS.md

 Namespace | Data Type | Description
 ----------|-----------|-----------------------
-name | string | The fullname of network interface rx_bytes | uint64 | The number of bytes received over the network rx_packets | uint64 | The number of packets received over the network
+rx_bytes | uint64 | The number of bytes received over the network
+rx_packets | uint64 | The number of packets received over the network
 rx_dropped | uint64 | The number of bytes dropped during receiving over the network